Linaro/website/_posts/current/blog/2020-05-07-linaro-engineering-highlights-april-2020-new-version-2.md

 ![](/assets/images/content/LCG.png)

-{% include image.html path="/assets/images/content/LCG.png LCG.png" class="small-inline" alt="LITE LCG.png}
+{% include image.html path="/assets/images/content/LCG.png LCG.png" class="small-inline left" alt="LITE LCG.png" %}

 The first blog discusses the current state of HiKey and HiKey960 boards and their usefulness as Android Open Source Project (AOSP) development boards.
 John Stultz talks about the current state of support and how these devices are useful, valued members of the Android development ecosystem.